lmaonator/mangadlmao/README.md

     since: 2020-12-24
     # override default languages (only works for MangaDex):
     lang: [en, de]
+    # additional group and user excludes (only works for MangaDex):
+    exclude:
+      - AnotherTerribleMachineTranslator

   # entries with id are treated as MangaDex entries
   - title: Nice Manga Title